 You remember the exact moment you were playing that particular game, how it made you feel, what room in your house you were playing it in, and maybe even what the weather outside was like.

 Whether we like it or not, music becomes ingrained in our minds, so we’d better like what we’re hearing, right?

 So what can you do to guarantee that players have a positive experience?
 There are several elements you need to consider when thinking of composing music for video games.

 Depending on the type of game, some might not be relevant.
 But as a composer, it is important to understand why they are necessary for success.

 So what makes good video game music?
 Let’s dive in!

-Consider how they will be playing it, how many screens they’ll play on, whether they’ll be wearing headphones or not, if lights are on or off.
-Most people would play a horror survival like game Alien: Isolation cloaked in darkness to get a feel for the first-person experience.
+Consider how they will be playing it, how many screens they’ll play on, and whether they’ll be wearing headphones or not if the lights are on or off.
+Most people would play a horror survival-like game Alien: Isolation cloaked in darkness to get a feel for the first-person experience.

 In comparison, a building and simulation game like Planet Zoo might be better experienced in daylight to enhance productivity.

 When composing a soundtrack, you’ll need to play the game first.
 Think about what you’d like to be feeling throughout.
 What real-world echoes you might like to hear throughout the soundtrack?

 If something is set in the wilderness, think about representing the sound of crickets, or a desert setting might reflect the sound of the wind.
 Check out the official soundtrack for Journey as a great example of this.